mvcds/my-library/carreer/development/programming/security/API Gateway.md

 - [[Performance]] [[monitoring]]
 - [[Money|Monetization]]

-It's also inside such gateway that we have developer portals i.e. a place that developers register applications which use the target [[Service]]
+It's also inside such gateway that we have developer portals i.e. a place that developers register applications which use the target [[carreer/development/programming/Service|Service]]

 ---